Overview

 Job Performance Evaluation

-While evaluations are not mandatory, student employees may, from time to time, be rated on the following by supervisors:
+While evaluations are not mandatory, student employees may, from time to time, be rated on the following by managers:

 - Attendance